 What to do if your dog eats a carrot

-It’s the moment every dog owner dreads – the instant you realise your dog has helped him or herself to something you didn’t want them to nibble on!
+It’s the moment every dog owner dreads – the instant you realize your dog has helped him or herself to something you didn’t want them to nibble on!

 Perhaps the one biggest risk that’s worth covering, particularly for raw whole carrots or young, overenthusiastic dogs, is the choking hazard potential.